Scaling behavior of observables as a model characteristic in multifield inflation: Scaling behavior of the scaling exponents

 \begin{quote} {\bf Fig. 6} The scaling behavior of the exponents $\b_e$ (vertical axis) as a function of $\mu$ (horizontal axis) for $j$-inflation in the left panel and $h_2$ inflation in the right panel. \end{quote}

-The unexpeted result here is that the exponents $\delta$ for $j$-inflation and $h_2$-inflation agree quite closely even though the potentials are different and the range of the energy scale is different in these models, and so are the scaling exponents $\b_e(\mu)$.
+The unexpected result here is that the exponents $\delta$ for $j$-inflation and $h_2$-inflation agree quite closely even though the potentials are different and the range of the energy scale is different in these models, and so are the scaling exponents $\b_e(\mu)$.
 This agreement for these two exponents $\delta^j, \delta^{h_2}$ is valid at the per-mille level $(\delta^j - \delta^{h_2})/\delta^j \cong 10^{-3}$.
+We will comment on this in the next section.

+The question arises whether the energy dependent scaling behavior found here could be understood analytically, if only in retrospect.
+The difficulty in doing so is that it is not possible to invert the e-fold formula analytically.
+This problem is encountered already in singlefield inflation models with not very complicated potentials, where it is also not possible to obtain energy dependent scaling exponents analytically if only the slow-roll approximation is assumed.
+The scaling relations mentioned in section two are obtained only after imposing approximations that go beyond the slow-roll approximations and result in scaling exponents that are energy independent.
+Hence the scaling behavior trivializes in this limit.
+In modular inflation one encounters the additional problem that all the observables are complicated functions of two variables.